-- A. The scope of this blessing is comprehensive.
-"Praise be to the God and Father of our Lord Jesus Christ who has blessed us...with every spiritual blessing in Christ."
+A. The scope of this blessing is comprehensive. "...who has blessed us...with every spiritual blessing in Christ."
 Not a few blessings, but every blessing.
 That's the scope of the Father's blessing to His children.
 He's given us all we need so that we might be everything He wants us to be and to do everything He wants us to do.
-His blessing is comprehensive. - B. The nature of this blessing is spiritual.
+His blessing is comprehensive.

+B. The nature of this blessing is spiritual.
 He has blessed us "with every spiritual blessing."
 What are spiritual blessings?
 In the Old Testament, God promised He would bless His people if they would obey Him.
 With what kind of blessings?
 Primarily material blessings.
 For instance, in Deuteronomy 28:1-14 God promised to reward Israel's obedience with many children, good harvests, healthy livestock, journey mercies, and prosperity, in other words, with material blessings.